- Common Types of Personal Injury Cases

 - What Types of Compensation Can Be Recovered From a Personal Injury Claim?

 An unexpected, catastrophic event can turn your world upside down in an instant.
-The stability you once knew gives ways to anxiety as you miss several days or weeks of work to tend to your physical and emotional trauma.
-And, paying for medical care and everyday necessities becomes increasingly difficult.
+The stability you once knew gives way to anxiety as you miss several days or weeks of work to tend to your physical and emotional trauma.
+Also, paying for medical care and everyday necessities becomes increasingly difficult.

 Fortunately, there is a way to recover your losses and safeguard your financial future.
-The State of Pennsylvania affords injured parties certain legal protections after suffering harm in accidents.
+The State of Pennsylvania affords injured parties certain legal protections and damages after suffering harm in an accident.

-Perhaps this is the first time you are considering hiring a lawyer, and for a good reason.
-The road to obtaining compensation for the damages you incurred in the accident is winding and riddled with landmines.
+Perhaps this is the first time you are considering hiring a lawyer.
+The road to obtaining compensation for the damages you incurred in the accident is difficult.

-For over 40 years, Berger and Green have been helping accident victims and their families secure maximum compensation for their injuries and other losses.
-By working with a personal injury lawyer after your Altoona accident, you are taking the first step toward protecting your rights and regaining normalcy in your life.
-But you have to act fast.
-But you have to act fast.
-Call the Personal Injury Lawyers in Altoona, PA at 412-661-1400 to schedule a free evaluation of your case.
+For over 40 years, our firm has been helping accident victims and their families secure compensation for their injuries and other losses.
+By working with an Altoona personal injury lawyer from our firm after your Altoona accident, you will be taking the first step toward protecting your rights and regaining normalcy in your life.
+Our personal injury lawyers in Altoona, PA want to help, and we can offer you a free evaluation of your case.

 Common Types of Personal Injury Cases